IBM/charts/repo/ibm-helm/ibm-usage-metering.md

 ## Overview

 A Helm chart for IBM Usage Metering installation.
-IBM products can integrate with Usage Metering Service (UMS) that is used to capture two types of product usage metrics: contractual metrics for compliance purposes, and adoption metrics for various scenarios related to usage analysis.
+IBM products can integrate with Usage Metering Service (UMS) to capture two types of product usage metrics: contractual metrics for compliance purposes, and adoption metrics for various scenarios related to usage analysis.

-## Prerequisites

-- OpenShift 4.6+
-- Helm 3.0+

 ## Installation